 If you’ve ever watched an Australian TV show or listened to one of your favorite Australian actors, the accent is hard to miss.
 It’s also very apparent that Australian English can seem like a whole other language.
 So much so that Australians actually have a name for Australian English called ‘strine’.
 Strine isn’t only quick, but the words run together like:

-Strine: Avva nysweegend
+- Strine: Avva nysweegend

-English: Have a nice weekend.
+- English: Have a nice weekend.

-Strine: G’day mite, dosa fiver, wea?
+- Strine: G’day mite, dosa fiver, wea?

-English: Good day mate, do me a favor, will you?
+- English: Good day mate, do me a favor, will you?

 Could you just imagine trying to decipher that?
 Well, if you are planning a trip to Australia any time soon, you’ll definitely want to be prepared.

 When planning a trip down under, be prepared for a colorful new vernacular.
 While Aussies speak English, the dialect and accent are unique to them.
 Trying to decipher what they are saying can leave you scratching your head.
-However, now that you have a bit of Australian slang under your belt, you’re a bit more prepared.
+However, now that you have a bit of Aussie slang under your belt, you’re a bit more prepared.